kevinmeredith/http4s-book/ch2/ch2.md

 ### Effect Types for Testing?

 One argument of the Tagless Final approach, which provides a polymorphic `F[_]` for the effect type, is that it enables using a type other than `cats.effect.IO` for testing.
-Although this is true, in my 4 years of production and professional experience, I've 95% of the time used `cats.effect.IO`.
+Although this is true, in my 4 years of professional experience building web services in production, I've 99% of the time used `cats.effect.IO`.
 It's a natural choice since that's what will be used in the real-world instance of the application.
 An additional argument for using `cats.effect.IO` as the effect type is https://github.com/typelevel/munit-cats-effect.
-That library enables tests that compare values of type `IO[A]`. `
+That library enables building tests that compare values of type `IO[A]`. `